CoderPush/pulse/docs/modify-questions-versioning.md

 - There is **no status field**; only the latest version per `parent_id` is used.
 - All question modifications are tracked as new versions for audit/history.
 - The Weekly Pulse form and admin page should both use the `/api/questions` endpoint for the latest questions.
+- Answers are stored with references to specific question versions for historical accuracy.
+- The system supports different question types (text, number, textarea) and required/optional questions.

 ---